GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

 Description
 -----------

-**gravfft** can be used into two main modes.
-First one computes the gravity/geoid response of a bathymetry file.
-It will take the 2-D forward FFT of a bathymetry grid and compute it's gravity/geoid response using full Parker's method applied to the chosen model.
+**gravfft** can be used into three main modes.
+Mode 1: Simply compute the geopotential due to the surface given in the topo.grd file.
+Requires a density contrast (**-D**) and possibly a different observation level (**-W**).
+It will take the 2-D forward FFT of the grid and use the full Parker's method up to the chosen terms.
+Mode 2: Compute the geopotential response due to flexure of the topography file.
+It will take the 2-D forward FFT of the grid and use the  full Parker's method applied to the chosen isostatic model.
 The available models are the "loading from top", or elastic plate model, and the "loading from below" which accounts for the plate's response to a sub-surface load (appropriate for hot spot modeling - if you believe them).
 In both cases, the model parameters are set with **-T** and **-Z** options.
-Second mode computes the admittance or coherence between two grids.
+Mode 3: compute the admittance or coherence between two grids.
 The output is the average in the radial direction.
 Optionally, the model admittance may also be calculated.
 The horizontal dimensions of the grdfiles are assumed to be in meters.
 Geographical